jmabeynot/jmabeynot.github.io/src/index.rst

    .. admonition:: Please Note
       :class: alert alert-info col-lg-5 mx-lg-auto col-md-12 mx-md-0

-      I do not bill insurance directly.
-Your insurance may include out-of-network benefits, which may reimburse you.
+      I do not bill insurance.
+(This actually benefits you.
+Ask me for details!)
+Some insurance companies accept my services as an out-of-network benefit.
-      Contact your insurance company and ask about potential reimbursement rates and procedures if you are interested.
+      Contact your insurance company for procedures if you are interested in reimbursement.
-      Please let me know if you are interested in receiving a Superbill for reimbursement purposes.
+      Please let me know if you need a Superbill for reimbursement purposes.

       For more information on why I don’t work with insurance and how this benefits YOU, see `this great explanation.
       <https://www.huppicounseling.com/servicesfees-1>`_